ishaankejriwal/responsible-ai-content/responsible-ai-content/patient-discharge-summarization/introduction.rst

-This Responsible AI content is for developers and implementers of note summarization - patient discharge summary AI solutions used in healthcare organizations. \* Developers: individuals involved in the software development process, including requirements gathering, design, coding, testing, and maintenance of software applications (derived from IEEE, 12207:2017)
+This Responsible AI content is for developers and implementers of note summarization - patient discharge summary AI solutions used in healthcare organizations:

+- Developers: individuals involved in the software development process, including requirements gathering, design, coding, testing, and maintenance of software applications (derived from IEEE, 12207:2017)

 - Implementers: a person or organization that is responsible for the realization of a system or component in accordance with a specified